ART & DESIGN

 Gisela Colón’s Plinths at Efraín López Gallery

-On the heels of a major solo show at Museu Nacional da República in Brasilia, organic-minimalist sculptor Gisela Colón is showasing some of her most important works—including one of the iconic, gender-fluid Plinths—at New York gallery Efraín López (356 Broadway, Unit LL5).
+On the heels of a major solo show at Museu Nacional da República in Brasilia, organic-minimalist sculptor Gisela Colón is showcasing some of her most important works—including one of the iconic, gender-fluid Plinths—at New York gallery Efraín López (356 Broadway, Unit LL5).
 The retrospective is on view from April 30 to June.

 Lindsey Adelman’s Realm of Light at TIWA Gallery